DETAILED ACTION

 in response to receiving the user input for the payment options of the pending transaction, retrieve the at least one secure payment token and the payment account preference identifier;

 The steps recited under Step 2A Prong 1 of the analysis under the broadest reasonable interpretation covers commercial or legal interactions (including agreements in the form of contracts; legal obligations; advertising, marketing or sales activities or behaviors; business relations) but for the recitation of generic computer components.
-That is other than reciting a mobile device, at least one processor, at least one persistent memory comprising a tamper-resistant secure element, a display screen to display a graphic user interface, and at least one processor of a financial account administrator system nothing in the claim elements are directed towards anything other than commercial or legal interactions.
+That is other than reciting a mobile device, at least one processor, at least one persistent memory comprising a tamper-resistant secure element, an electronic transaction network, a display screen to display a graphic user interface, and at least one processor of a financial account administrator system nothing in the claim elements are directed towards anything other than commercial or legal interactions.
 If a claim limitation, under its broadest reasonable interpretation, covers commercial or legal interactions, then it falls within the “Certain Methods of Organizing Human Activities” groupings of abstract ideas.
 Accordingly, the claims recite an abstract idea.

 Step 2A – Prong Two (Does the claim recite additional elements that integrate the judicial exception into a practical application?) - This judicial exception is not integrated into a practical application.
-In particular, the claims only recite the additional elements of a mobile device, at least one processor, at least one persistent memory comprising a tamper-resistant secure element, a display screen to display a graphic user interface, and at least one processor of a financial account administrator system.
-The mobile device, at least one processor, at least one persistent memory comprising a tamper-resistant secure element, display screen to display a graphic user interface, and at least one processor of a financial account administrator system are recited at a high level of generality such that it amounts to no more than mere instructions to apply the exception using generic computer components and limits the judicial exception to the particular environment of mobile computers.
+In particular, the claims only recite the additional elements of a mobile device, at least one processor, at least one persistent memory comprising a tamper-resistant secure element, an electronic transaction network, a display screen to display a graphic user interface, and at least one processor of a financial account administrator system.
+The mobile device, at least one processor, at least one persistent memory comprising a tamper-resistant secure element, an electronic transaction network, display screen to display a graphic user interface, and at least one processor of a financial account administrator system are recited at a high level of generality such that it amounts to no more than mere instructions to apply the exception using generic computer components and limits the judicial exception to the particular environment of mobile computers.
 Mere instructions to apply the judicial exception using generic computer components and limiting the judicial exception to a particular environment are not indicative of a practical application (see MPEP 20106.05(f) and MPEP 20106.05(h)).
 Accordingly, these additional elements do not integrate the abstract idea into a practical application because they do not impose any meaningful limits on practicing the abstract idea.
 The claims are directed towards an abstract idea.

-Step 2B (Does the claim recite additional elements that amount to significantly more than the judicial exception?) - The claims do not include additional elements that are sufficient to amount to significantly more than the judicial exception because, as discussed above, with respect to integration of the abstract idea into a practical application, using the additional elements of the mobile device, at least one processor, at least one persistent memory comprising a tamper-resistant secure element, display screen to display a graphic user interface, and at least one processor of a financial account administrator system to perform the steps recite under Step 2A Prong One of the analysis amounts to no more than mere instructions to apply the exception using generic computer components and limits the idea to the mobile computing environment.
+Step 2B (Does the claim recite additional elements that amount to significantly more than the judicial exception?) - The claims do not include additional elements that are sufficient to amount to significantly more than the judicial exception because, as discussed above, with respect to integration of the abstract idea into a practical application, using the additional elements of the mobile device, at least one processor, at least one persistent memory comprising a tamper-resistant secure element, electronic transaction network, display screen to display a graphic user interface, and at least one processor of a financial account administrator system to perform the steps recite under Step 2A Prong One of the analysis amounts to no more than mere instructions to apply the exception using generic computer components and limits the idea to the mobile computing environment.
 Mere instructions to apply an exception using generic computer components and limiting the exception to a particular environment does not provide an inventive concept (see MPEP 20106.05(f) and MPEP 20106.05(h)).
 The additional elements have been considered separately, and as an ordered combination, and do not add significantly more (also known as an “inventive concept”) to the judicial exception.
 Further, MPEP 2106.05(d)(ii) provides that receiving and transmitting data over a network (see buySAFE, Inc. v.
 Google, Inc., 765 F.3d 1350, 1355, 112 USPQ2d 1093, 1096 (Fed.
 Cir.
 2014) (computer receives and sends information over a network), and Electronic recordkeeping, Alice Corp.
 Pty.
 Ltd. v.
-CLS Bank Int'l, 573 U.S. 208, 225, 110 USPQ2d 1984 (2014) (creating and maintaining "shadow accounts"); Ultramercial, 772 F.3d at 716, 112 USPQ2d at 1755 (updating an activity log); are well-understood routine and conventional, similar to the instant application claims which recites and sending and receiving data over network, and storing and retrieving information from the secure element to generate and send transaction request data.
+CLS Bank Int'l, 573 U.S. 208, 225, 110 USPQ2d 1984 (2014) (creating and maintaining "shadow accounts"); Ultramercial, 772 F.3d at 716, 112 USPQ2d at 1755 (updating an activity log); are well-understood routine and conventional, similar to the instant application claims which recites and sending and receiving data over network, and storing and retrieving information from the secure element to generate and send transaction request data needed+ for processing the transaction.
 Further, the displaying step falls to transform the claims into patent eligible material, as this is part of the field of use and technical environment in which the abstract idea is being implement and does not result in an improvement to additional elements (see MPEP 2106.05(h) Electric Power Group court decision).
 The claims are not patent eligible.

 The dependent claims have been given the full analysis including analyzing the additional limitations both individually and in combination as a whole.
 For instance, in light of the claim interpretation, claims 37-43, and 48 do not carry patentable-weight and therefor do not amount to significantly more than abstract idea since they further limiting limitations reciting the intended use/field of use of the payment account preference identifier performed by the financial account administrator.
 Claims 44-47, and 49-50 further define abstract ideas being limited to the mobile environment for performing commercial and legal interactions for processing the transaction, and are all steps that fall within the “Certain Methods of Organizing Human Activities” groupings of abstract ideas.
 The Dependent claims when analyzed both individually and in combination are also held to be patent ineligible under 35 U.S.C.
 101 for the same reasoning as above and the additional recited limitations fail to establish that the claims are not directed to an abstract idea.
 The additional limitations of the dependent claims when considered individually and as an ordered combination do not amount to significantly more than the abstract idea.